ChristChad-mv/Clustering_algo/README.md

 ## CLUSTERING PROGRAM FOR SMALL DATA

-Hey there,
-You're on my project.
-This project helped me to master python, data structures & algo in Python and more.
+Hello, you are on my project.
+This project helped me master Python, data structures and algorithms in Python and more.

-A little history ?
-It was my teacher at school teach me a clustering problem in AI.
-And for master the concept behind this problem 'clustering', the asked us to calculate using the theory that she gave us during the course.
-And, it will be considered like a exam.
-And because "I'm so lazy" yeahh that's right.
-You read it corretly, because I'm a lazy guy I decide work on this project.
+A little history?
+It was my teacher at school who taught us the problem of clustering in AI.
+And to master the concept behind this “clustering” problem, she asked us to calculate using the theory she gave us during the course.
+And this will be considered an exam.
+And because "I'm so lazy", yeah, it's true.
+You read it right, because I'm a lazy guy, I decided to work on this project.

 And I faced some challenges...
-When I got the idea, i thought that will be so easy...but it defintly not the case because I review some python core foundation to do this project.
+When I had the idea, I thought it would be so simple... but it's definitely not the case because I revised a base of Python base to carry out this project.

+# Christ Chadrak MVOUNGOU.